kizzylion/linkedlist-demo/README.md

   The format should be: ( value ) -> ( value ) -> ( value ) -> null
 - insertAt(value, index) that inserts a new node with the provided value at the given index.
 - removeAt(index) that removes the node at the given index.

+## How to use this file

+clone repository
+install node and nodemon
+run `nodemon index.js` in terminal